Do you have an online-only business or a brick-and-mortar store with an eCommerce storefront? Are you a brand trying to reach a larger audience?

 Alt Tags – Imagery plays an important role in engaging with your audience.
 Staggeringly, a webpage with images gets 94% more total views whilst 60% of customers to eCommerce websites saying that the inclusion of quality images is important in their buying decision.
 Because search engines can’t determine what an image is trying to convey, Alt Tags are used to provide a description of the appearance and function of an image.
 This significantly helps with image exposure and proper image indexing.

 Images should always be included to a website as it helps to engage readers and separate text heavy pages.
-There are various considerations to factor in when adding an image to your website for best SEO practices;
+There are various considerations to factor in when adding an image to your website for best on-page SEO practices;

 - Choose the correct file format